JDrocks450/KrabbyQuestEmu/README.md

 A discord server where you can chat with me and others about the project can be found here: https://discord.gg/wvFPYSrGRu

+## BETA Test Releases
+KrabbyQuestEmu BETA has started!
+The game is entirely available for you to play, explore, customize, and most importantly, offer feedback!
+In order to get involved, it is highly recommended you join the discord for support, and to offer your opinions directly to me.

+### To install beta releases
+Simply navigate to the GitHub releases section, and find the latest Installer release.
+There you will find instructions on how to use the automated installer to get setup with KrabbyQuestEmu.

+*YOU MUST HAVE A COPY OF THE GAME (Trial version is compatible)**

+*You must also have Blender (free) for the automated installer to extract models used by the game.*

 ## How does it work?
 The original game came with seven .DAT files that stored all of the content that the game engine would use to display levels.
 ### File Summary